Nicolas-G-Biologeek/Macro-BigMontage/README.md

 # Use of the macro
 This macro don't need any specific plugin installation

-1- drag an drop the macro
+1. Drag an drop the macro

-2- in the macro windows clic on run
+2. In the macro windows clic on `run`

-3- fill the different information asked by the macro
+3. Fill the different information asked by the macro

-4- the macro geenrate and save 2 type of file : a full resolution composite montage and low resolution (x and y divided by 2)
+4. The macro geenrate and save 2 type of file :
+- a full resolution composite montage
+- a low resolution (x and y divided by 2)